 Annotation: During 1997 negotiations, an issue regarding scheduling work on a holiday arose.
-The parties agreed scheduling was to be maintained as a management right, but issues of equitable scheduling and flexibility could be raised with the chain of command and be discussed or resolved in a labor management committee.
-As a result of this discussion, no changes were made in the contract regarding this issue.
+The parties agreed scheduling was to be maintained as a management

 During the 2001 negotiations it was agreed the receipt of vacation leave or straight time pay would be based upon the employee's regular schedule, not the light day, i.e., the 8 hour day in a regular 9 hour schedule or 12 hour schedule.